Conduct a Free Wisconsin Probation Search via Official Channels

 If someone on probation has violated their release setting, they may be listed on a city or county-wide fugitive list, which will be provided later in this article.

-Access Wisconsin Probation Records via County & Municipal Agencies
+Access Probation Records via County & Municipal Agencies Throughout Wisconsin

 Wisconsin started using the Consolidated Court Automation Programs (CCAP) in 1987 and introduced eFiling in 2002.3